teamscode/teamscode-website/README.md

 ## Contact

 If you have any questions, feel free to contact us at https://www.teamscode.org/contact or contact@teamscode.org.
-For questions regarding joining the team, view the application packet at https://www.teamscode.org/contact.
+For questions regarding joining the team, please see the join our team section at https://www.teamscode.org/contact.